Joey Gallo Player Props: Twins vs. Nationals

 Joey Gallo At The Plate

-- Gallo is hitting .231 with a double, four home runs and three walks.
+- Gallo has a double, five home runs and five walks while batting .259.

-- In three of nine games this season (33.3%), Gallo has reached via hit, and that includes multiple hits twice.
+- This season, Gallo has recorded at least one hit in four of 10 games (40.0%), and had multiple hits twice.

-- He has hit a long ball in 33.3% of his games this year, and 13.8% of his trips to the plate.
+- He has gone deep in four games this season (40.0%), leaving the park in 15.6% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.